Q -How long do your shows last?

 Q – Do you sell vouchers for your shows?

 Yes.
 You can buy vouchers online or at box office (minimum of £10 value).
-You will receive an e-voucher within 24 hours that you can redeem against tickets for either London or Manchester Stores.
-Payment is made by credit card securely online.
+You will receive an e-voucher within 48 hours that you can redeem against tickets for either London or Manchester Stores.

-Q – Is there a discount for large group bookings?
+Q – Is there a discount for group bookings?

 No. No matter how large the group we do not do discounts.
-For more information on food and drinks and visiting as a group CLICK HERE for Group bookings info pdf
+However you do receive a discount on the booking fee per ticket.
+For more information on food and drinks and visiting as a group CLICK HERE Group bookings at The Comedy Store

 Q – Can I reserve seats?

-No. We work on a strictly first come first served basis.
-On rare occasions seats may be saved for guests of the management, but we recommend customers arrive as early as possible to get the best seats.
+No. We work on a strictly first come first served basis, we recommend customers arrive as early as possible to get the best seats.

 Q – How can I arrange for my group to sit together?